The College of Policing has developed the following definition of evidence-based policing. Any views on this working definition can be emailed to

 1. The concept of evidence based policing was developed by Professor Lawrence Sherman in 1998 (Sherman, L. (1998) Evidence-Based Policing.
 Ideas in American Policing Series.
 Washington, DC: Police Foundation).

-To receive emails about related College What Works, please email email@example.com to be added to our distribution list.
+If you would like to receive our regular College What Works email updates, contact us at email@example.com and ask to be added to our mailing list.